 Following the discovery of a cluster of avoidable perinatal deaths, the Minister for Health commissioned a review of hospital safety and quality assurance in Victoria.
 The result of that review was published in Targeting zero: supporting the Victorian hospital system to eliminate avoidable harm and strengthen quality of care in October 2016.

-Targeting zero found that essential data was often not collected, used, or made accessible to hospitals and clinicians so they could identify opportunities for improvement.
+The review found that while Victorian hospitals deliver some of the best care in the world, there was not adequate oversight of quality and safety across health services.
+It also found that essential data was often not collected, used, or made accessible to hospitals and clinicians so they could identify opportunities for improvement.
 The review recommended the creation of a reporting agency to improve the flow of information in the health system.

-Page last updated: 07 Jan 2020
+Page last updated: 23 Feb 2021